SwatiMittal-Git/html-portfolio/README.md

 # html-portfolio
-This is my own portfolio built-up using basic html.
+This is my own portfolio website built-up using basic html.